Audio-visual Multi-channel Integration and Recognition of Overlapped Speech: Multi-channel speech separation

 \subsection{Multi-channel signal model for overlapped speech}

-Ignoring the reverberation in the overlapped speech, the received speech signal $x_r(t)$ recorded by a far-field microphone array composed of R channels can be modeled as:
+Ignoring the reverberation in the overlapped speech, the spectrum of the received speech signal $X_r(t,f)$ recorded by a far-field microphone array composed of R channels can be modeled as:

-where $X_r(t,f)$, $Y_r(t,f)$ and $N_r(t,f)$ denote the short-time Fourier transform (STFT) spectrum of the overlapped, target and interfering speech received by the $r$th microphone respectively. $G_r(f)$ is the propagation delay between the $r$th channel and the reference channel.
-Without loss of generality, we select the first channel as the reference channel ($r=1$) in this paper, unless otherwise stated.
-In the context of beamforming, ${\bf{G}}(f)=[G_1(f), ..., G_R(f)]$ is referred to as a steering vector.
+where $X_r(t,f)$, $Y_r(t,f)$ and $N_r(t,f)$ denote the short-time Fourier transform (STFT) spectra of the overlapped, target and interfering speech received by the $r$th microphone respectively.
+Without loss of generality, we select the first channel as the reference channel ($r=1$) in this paper.